KaotoIO/kaoto.io/content/docs/add-custom-view.md

 - `module` here corresponds to the `exposes` object, or the components you're exposing.
 - `scope` MUST match the `name` of your application that we defined earlier
+- `constraints` defines when the extension will be shown.
+In this example, the extension will be shown when configuring the `twitter-search-source` step.
+It will appear as a new "Fun Component" tab when you click on it in the Visualization.

 It is important that the `url` points to where you have deployed the extension implemented in the previous step.

-The `constraints` will define when this extension will be shown.
-In this example, the extension will be shown when configuring the `twitter-search-source` step.
-It will appear as a new "Fun Component" tab when you click on `twitter-search-source` in Kaoto.

 ## Putting it All Together

 You should now have an application that has Webpack Module Federation enabled, with a defined component that you want to stream to Kaoto.
-Start the Kaoto backend as usual, ensuring that its
+Start the Kaoto backend as usual, ensuring that it is pointing to the correct View Definition catalog.

-Stay turned for details on what you can do with your Step Extension, as we've just released a brand-new API for interacting with Kaoto's state.
+Check out our documentation for the [Step Extension API](/step-extension-api), as we've just released a brand-new API for interacting with Kaoto's state.